 David G. Samuels rejoined Perlman & Perlman as a partner in 2021, having previously been at the firm from 2001 to 2006.
 Mr. Samuels has, since 2007, been named annually as one of the Best Lawyers and Super Lawyers in the New York metropolitan area in the category of Non-Profit/Charities Law.
 He was named by Best Lawyers as its New York City Non-Profit/Charities Law Lawyer of the Year for 2016 and again for 2018.

 Mr. Samuels has extensive experience representing numerous public charities and private foundations, including social service agencies, grant-making foundations, mental health facilities, educational organizations, and religious institutions.
-His clients include New York University, Jewish Association for Services for the Aged, Atran Foundation, Bone Marrow Foundation, Board of National Missions, Interborough Consultation Center, Social Science Research Council, the Workers Circle, and the YWCA of the City of New York.
+His clients include New York University, Council for Economic Education, Atran Foundation, Board of National Missions, Interborough Consultation Center, Littauer Foundation, Pencils of Promise, Jewish Joint Distribution Committee, Workers Circle, and the YWCA of the City of New York.

 Mr. Samuels is a recognized expert on a wide range of issues involving charitable organizations, including compensation, governance, fiduciary duty, self-dealing and conflict of interest, prudent investments, and endowments and restricted funds.
 He represents targets of investigations and inquiries from government agencies (including the New York Attorney General).
 He frequently deals with the Attorney General on regulatory matters, including sales, mergers, dissolutions, and cy pres applications.
 He teaches the course on Charitable Organizations as an adjunct professor at New York Law School.
 Mr. Samuels is former chair and a member of the Nonprofit Organizations Committee of the New York City Bar Association.
 He has chaired and participated in numerous continuing legal education and accounting education programs on nonprofit issues.
 Mr. Samuels is the lead editor and co-author of a treatise, Nonprofit Compensation, Benefits, and Employment Law, and has written extensively on nonprofit issues with numerous articles published in the New York Law Journal and elsewhere.
 He is also an experienced civil and appellate litigator and employment lawyer.